 When the Australian dollar goes up and down, there are big variations of the prices of solar systems.

 Whereas solar has a return of say 4-5 years.
 In 2018 for batteries it’s more like 15+ years, so they aren’t there economically.

 You might think that you should wait for batteries to be more economical and do it all in one go.
 But you can easily buy a solar system and add a battery to it later.

 Actually, every solar system in the market can be compatible with batteries.

 And there are also hybrid Inverters where the solar comes with the charger.
-With Hybrid inverters we only recommend them if you are doing batteries straight away, because they aren’t compatible with every single battery and if later on you end up getting one of the plug and play batteries you would have payed extra because you doubled up on the charger.
+With Hybrid inverters, we only recommend them if you are doing batteries straight away, because they aren’t compatible with every single battery and if later on you end up getting one of the plugs and play batteries you would have paid extra because you doubled up on the charger.

 So really the only reasons not to buy a solar system now

 Is that you are moving house soon, your roof is not suitable or… maybe if you are allergic to panels.